michael2012z/BitBible/markdown/JPS/files/Lev.md

 9. They shall therefore keep My charge, lest they bear sin for it, and die therein, if they profane it: I am HaShem who sanctify them.

-10. There shall no common manThat is, one who is not a priest. eat of the holy thing; a tenant of a priest, or a hired servant, shall not eat of the holy thing.
+10. There shall no common man

 11. But if a priest buy any soul, the purchase of his money, he may eat of it; and such as are born in his house, they may eat of his bread.